 This should be a no-brainer, folks.

-And we've got 74 members who have stepped up to the plate and co-sponsored House Resolution 494, both quite frankly it's embarrassing to me that we don't have the majority of the Republicans let alone the majority of the entire body in Congress uh co sponsoring this resolution.
+But quite frankly, it's embarrassing to me that we don't have the majority of the Republicans, let alone the majority of the entire body in Congress, co-sponsoring this resolution.

-Get If you need facts, go get the facts.
+If you need facts, go get the facts.

 But this case has been out here for a long time.

-Let me let me ask this question, Jim.
+Let me ask this question, Jim.

 I mean, you passionately made a defense of Donald Trump.